 Haworthia limifolia, also known as the fairy washboard succulent, has more subdued markings and larger leaves.
 The leaves are also slightly wider, especially at the base of the plant.

-As succulents, these plants generally prefer higher light levels and lower water levels.
+As succulents, these plants generally prefer higher light levels.
 If you have your haworthia plants indoors, bright indirect light will be great.
 However, they can also tolerate medium light very well.
 That’s because in their natural habitat, these plants grow in shade or semi-shade (under bushes or overhangs, etc.).

 I have had mine in a variety of lighting conditions; some conditions even get bright direct sunlight through a window for a portion of the day.
 They have all done great.
 Make sure you ease any plant into any amount of bright direct light, though.
 If you don’t, the foliage could burn.